EighteenZi/rocksdb_wiki/FIFO-compaction-style.md

 Since we never rewrite the key-value pair, we also don't ever apply the compaction filter on the keys.

 Please use FIFO compaction style with caution.
-It's still an experimental feature not tested in production.
-It also doesn't honor database snapshots (yet).
+Unlike other compaction style, it can drop data without informing users.

 ## Future work